Amorano/Jovimetrix/README.md

 Because there are a number of nodes that have overlapping functionality with other node packages, I have provided a mechanism to ignore loading of specific nodes.

 If you create a file called `ignore.txt` inside the Jovimetrix root folder \(`.../ComfyUI/custom_nodes/Jovimetrix`\), it will skip loading any nodes included.

+#### CUSTOM IGNORE FILE

+If the `JOV_IGNORE_NODE` environment variable points to a valid text file, it will parse the file rows for `<Node Class>` names and attempt to skip loading those specific node class(es) at initialization.

+This should be reflected in your ComfyUI log.
+Verify with the log any nodes ignored this way.

 #### USAGE